 NOTE: Fines are rarely collected at ASC unless a student shows a pattern of negligence.
-See the Librarian or assistant to the Librarian as soon as possible concerning e-mail notices you receive for fines or lost materials.
+Alert the Librarian as soon as possible concerning e-mail notices you receive for Annenberg fines or lost materials.
 Fines accrued with other libraries in the Penn Library system must be paid or negotiated at the individual Library.
 Please note the ASC Library staff has no jurisdiction over fines at other libraries.
+Feel free to reach out to us first with any questions and concerns you have about your library account.